Marketplace guide

 Keep the output reliable

-• Place item in the middle.
+• Place the item in the middle.

-• Recommend plain white or neutral background.
+• Use a plain white or neutral background.

 • No added borders.